 Gersten has also provided publicity and strategic consulting for such diverse clients as Actors Studio, American Ballroom Theatre (creating “Ballroom Week”), Cherry Lane Alternative Mentor Project, The David Merrick Arts Foundation, The Drama League, 30th Annual Greenwich Village Halloween Parade, League of Off-Broadway Theatres & Producers’ annual Lortel Awards (which he wrote, produced and publicized for ten years), Lucille Lortel Theatre Foundation, New World Stages, New York Musical Theatre Festival (NYMF), Pasadena Playhouse, Reduced Shakespeare Company as part of the first New York International Festival of Arts, Stage Entertainment the international entertainment group (US press representative), PBS television’s “Theater Talk,” and Treatment Action Group, as well as exhibitions by Hilary Knight, Francesco Scavullo, Patrick McMullen, Rosie O’Donnell, and Ken Fallin, among others.
 David has also repped numerous recordings and books including ‘A Chorus Line’ and the Musicals of Michael Bennett and Not Since ‘Carrie:’ 40 Years of Flop Musicals, both from St. Martin’s Press.

-As a producer, David presented the premieres of Bash’d - the gay rap opera, Dr. Sex, My First Time, Shear Madness, Tea at Five starring Kate Mulgrew as Katharine Hepburn (NYC, West Palm Beach), as well as the New Cast Recording of Stephen Sondheim’s Marry Me A Little.
+As a producer, David presented the premieres of Bash’d - the gay rap opera, Dr. Sex, My First Time, Shear Madness, Tea at Five starring Kate Mulgrew as Katharine Hepburn (NYC, West Palm Beach, San Francisco), as well as the New Cast Recording of Stephen Sondheim’s Marry Me A Little.
 He has also been involved in the Broadway productions of 13, A Life in the Theater, Addams Family, Altar Boyz (NYC, two National Tours), Blithe Spirit, Impressionism, the Tony Award-winning Best Musical Kinky Boots (Broadway, National Tour, Australia), Speed the Plow, and Will Ferrell’s You're Welcome America - A Final Night with George W Bush.
 In the not-for-profit world, he has produced numerous benefits and galas for the such organizations as National Alzheimer’s Foundation (Rita Hayworth Gala), God’s Love We Deliver, People with AIDS Coalition, Broadway Cares/Equity Fights AIDS, the Actors Fund, Bailey House/AIDS Resource Center, PWA Theater Workshop, and the Hetrick-Martin Institute.
 He is a member of the Off-Broadway League and founding member/Vice-President of the Off-Broadway Alliance.